Frederika Randall

 Frederika Randall (1948 – 12 May 2020) was an American-Italian translator and journalist.
 Born in western Pennsylvania, she expatriated to Italy in 1985 at the age of 37.
 As a journalist, she wrote in both English and Italian for publications such as the New York Times, the Wall Street Journal, and Internazionale; from 2000 until her death, she was the Rome correspondent to The Nation.
-A prolific translator, her works included Confessions of an Italian, considered one of the most important Italian novels of the 19th century.
+A prolific translator, her work in that field included Confessions of an Italian, considered one of the most important Italian novels of the 19th century.

 Early life

 Randall was born in 1948, in a town "downstream from Pittsburgh on the Ohio River".
 She attended Harvard University, where she graduated with a B.A. in English literature in 1970, and the Massachusetts Institute of Technology, where she attained an M.A. in urban planning working towards a Ph.D., which was left at the all but dissertation level.
 For a short period, she worked as an urban planner.